friendlyted/ezTS/README.md

 ## Requirements

-Browser with ECMAScript 6 (ES-2015) support.
+- Browser with ECMAScript 6 (ES-2015) support.
-Access to https://cdn.jsdelivr.net/ or providing local copy of a TypeScript compiler.
+- Access to https://cdn.jsdelivr.net/ or providing local copy of a TypeScript compiler.

 ## Features

-### EntryPoint
+- ### EntryPoint

 You can directly use the `ezTS` class to load the necessary TypeScript modules, but there's a simpler way: define a global variable named `ezTS_main`, which specifies the name of the main TypeScript module file.
 This will automatically call its main() method.

-### Debugger
+- ### Debugger

 TS sources are available for debugging, but they loaded so quickly that the browser debugger may not have time to set breakpoints, so a pause may be required before executing the TS code itself.
 To do this, you can set the variable `ezTS_wait_for_debugger = true`.

-### Zero Dependency
+- ### Zero Dependency

 All the code is in the project, except for the TypeScript compiler itself.

-### Dynamic TS imports not supported

-During compilation, TS source files are checked for dependencies at the beginning of the file, and if so, they are also loaded and compiled.
-However, if a dynamic import statement is present, the loader will not be able to load the corresponding TS source file.

 ## Showcase